-CruiseMapper's MS Salamis Filoxenia cruise ship accidents, incidents and law news reports relate to a 795-passenger vessel owned by Salamis Cruises (Small Cruise Lines).
-Our MS Salamis Filoxenia accidents page contains reports made by using official data from renown online news media sources, US Coast Guard and Wikipedia.
+CruiseMapper's Salamis Filoxenia cruise ship accidents, incidents and law news reports relate to a 795-passenger vessel owned by Scrapped Cruise Ships.
+Our Salamis Filoxenia accidents page contains reports made by using official data from renown online news media sources, US Coast Guard and Wikipedia.

 - ship collision - 2004 (with oil tanker Spetses in Western Mediterranean)

 The vessel was previously operated under the names Gruziya ferry (1975-1995, by Black Sea Shipping Company USSR), Odessa Sky (1995-1999, by Blasco UK), Van Gogh (1999-2009, by Club Cruise), Salamis Filoxenia (since 2009 by Salamis Cruises).

 |27 September 2004||Ship Collision / Allision|

 (Van Gogh) On September 27, 2004, after just 10 min into its inaugural cruise (as Van Gogh), the liner collided with the Greek-flagged oil tanker Spetses (1996-built, IMO 9107710).
 The collision was due to dense fog.
 The cruise ship was carrying 492 passengers and was en-route from Gibraltar to Tangiers (Morocco).

 The cruise vessel ran into tanker's starboard side, sustaining bow damage.
 The bulbous bow was also damaged, so it had to return back to Gibraltar for repairs.
 No injuries or sea pollution were reported.

 You can add more details on reported here accident or submit new / your own Salamis Filoxenia ship incident ("Cruise Minus" report) via CruiseMapper's contact form.